-- 2.2.2 The manufacturer shall provide, at a minimum, the following preliminary information with any request for Approval consideration: - A complete list of all models, types, sizes, and options for the products or services being submitted for Approval consideration;
+The manufacturer shall provide the following preliminary information with any request for certification consideration:

-General assembly drawings, one complete set of manufacturing drawings, materials list(s), anticipated marking format, brochures, sales literature, specification sheets, installation, operation and maintenance procedures; and,
+- a complete list of all models, types, sizes, and options for the products or services being submitted for certification consideration; - general assembly drawings, complete set of manufacturing drawings, materials list, anticipated marking format, piping and electrical schematics, nameplate format, brochures, sales literature, spec. sheets, installation, operation and maintenance procedures, and - the number and location of manufacturing facilities.

-- The number and location of manufacturing facilities. - 2.2.3 All documents shall be controlled by the manufacturer's Quality Assurance procedures and shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
+All documents shall identify the manufacturer's name, document number or other form of reference, title, date of last revision, and revision level.
 All foreign language documents shall be provided with English translation.